dbbrandt/short_answer_granding_capstone_project/capstone_report.md

     F1 weighted: 0.693
     FBeta(0.1):  0.698

-    XGBClassifier(base_score=0.5, booster='gbtree', colsample_bylevel=1,
-          colsample_bynode=1, colsample_bytree=1, gamma=1,
-          learning_rate=0.01, max_delta_step=0, max_depth=4,
-          min_child_weight=6, missing=None, n_estimators=10000, n_jobs=1,
-          nthread=None, objective='binary:logistic', random_state=0,
-          reg_alpha=0, reg_lambda=1, scale_pos_weight=1, seed=None,
-          silent=None, subsample=0.8, verbosity=0)
-    Min preds: 0.0 max_preds: 1.0
+*Hypertuning*

+We see that Hypertuning improved on accuracy but since it's not optimizing on F1 the F1 result is slightly lower.
+The FBeta(0.1) is higher so in some sense they are not that different.

+    {'_tuning_objective_metric': 'validation:rmse',
+    'early_stopping_rounds': '5000',
+    'eta': '0.01',
+    'gamma': '1.2276608440869838',
+    'max_depth': '15',
+    'min_child_weight': '2',
+    'num_round': '10000',
+    'objective': 'binary:logistic',
+    'silence': '1',
+    'subsample': '0.8294398452847527'}

-    predictions   0.0  1.0
+    Predictions  0.0  1.0
     actuals
-    0.0           72  130
+    0.0           38  164
-    1.0           32  499
+    1.0           26  505

-    Recall:     0.940
+    Recall:      0.951
-    Precision:  0.793
+    Precision:   0.755
-    Accuracy:   0.779
+    Accuracy:    0.741
+    F1 weighted: 0.688
+    FBeta(0.1):  0.708

 ### Justification

 The resuls have been extensively covered and explained in previous sections.
-The LSTM model works as expected and an XGBoost model performs almost as well suggesting that the deep learning model stil has a way to go to solve this type of problem.
+The LSTM model works as expected and an XGBoost model performs almost as well suggesting that the deep learning model still has a way to go to solve this type of problem.
-There are sufficient areas for additional testing and study as a result of this analysis but none point to a fully automated solution.
+There are multiple areas for additional testing and study as a result of this analysis but none point to a fully automated solution.
 The next steps would be to find a solution that automates the grading of questions that are more predictable with additonal preprocessing to prepare and clean the data and predict which questions can be auto graded.

-The final results sugges the following model best fits this problem and could be used with questions that are suitable for automated grading:
+The final results suggest the following model best fits this problem and could be used with questions that are suitable for automated grading:

 Convert the answers to word vectors of unique numbers based on a generated vocabulary.